Landesbank für Bosnien und Herzegowina: Yugoslav era

-Building
+World War II and aftermath

+In 1940, Deutsche Bank bought out the Landesbank's Belgian shareholders and thus took majority control.
+In 1941, most of the Landesbank's territory of operations became part of the Independent State of Croatia.
+Under Deutsche Bank's control, Berkovic then became the Landesbank's chairman and was able to expand the bank's operations under the period's chaotic conditions.

+The Landesbank was nationalized by the Yugoslav authorities by December 1946, together with all other banks in the country, and merged into the National Bank of Yugoslavia.

+Head office building

 In 1896, the bank moved into the building of the Grand Hotel, which had recently closed after only one year of operations.
 The building had been erected in 1893-1895 on a design by architects Karel Pařík and Josip Vancaš.
 It occupies a prominent location at the eastern end of Sarajevo's main thoroughfare, named Marshal Tito street since 1945.